 What is hepatozoonosis?

-Although both species cause hepatozoonosis, they differ in the expected course of disease and recommended treatment.
+Although both species cause hepatozoonosis, the expected course of the disease and recommended treatment differ.

 How is a dog infected with Hepatozoon?

-H. canis is also spread by the ingestion of a tick, though it is associated with a different tick species than H. americanum.
-Dogs become infected with H. canis by ingesting an infected adult brown dog tick.
-Like in the case of H. americanum, ticks acquire the protozoa by feeding on an infected dog.
+H. canis is also spread by the ingestion of a tick, though it is associated with a different tick species, the brown dog tick.
+As in the case of H. americanum, ticks acquire the protozoa by feeding on an infected dog.
 The organism is released from the tick after the tick is ingested, penetrates the wall of the dog’s intestine, and then travels to the spleen, liver, lymph nodes, bone marrow, lungs, and pancreas.
 Unlike H. americanum, H. canis does not typically create muscle cysts or cause muscle inflammation.

-The signs of H. americanum include fever, lethargy, decreased appetite, weight loss, muscle pain/weakness, reluctance to move, and discharge from the eyes and nose.
+The signs of H. americanum include fever, lethargy, decreased appetite, weight loss, muscle pain or weakness, reluctance to move, and discharge from the eyes and nose.
 On physical examination, your veterinarian may also note enlarged lymph nodes.
-Signs of H. americanum often wax and wane; dogs may go through periods of illness, followed by apparent resolution, with signs recurring at a later date.
+Signs of H. americanum may come and go; dogs may go through periods of illness, followed by apparent resolution, with signs recurring later.
 Without treatment, H. americanum can cause significant damage to the blood vessels and kidneys.
 The condition is often fatal within one year of infection.

-Dogs with H. canis, in contrast, usually do not show any signs of illness or disease.
-In some dogs with high parasite numbers, however, the disease can become more severe and may be potentially life-threatening.
-If signs of disease are observed, the most common signs include fever, weight loss, and lethargy.
+Dogs with H. canis usually do not show any signs of illness or disease.
+In some dogs with high parasite numbers, however, the disease can become more severe and potentially life-threatening.
+If they occur, the most common signs are fever, weight loss, and lethargy.
 An examination by your veterinarian may also reveal anemia (low red blood cell count) and an enlarged spleen.

 How is hepatozoonosis diagnosed?